tony-aw/tinycodet/README.md

   truth testing operators.
 Removed the `enhances` argument from `import_as()`, for more security.
 - 18 September 2023: LAST MAJOR UPDATE (I promise): changed the name (yet again) to `tinycodet`.
-R package is now basically finished, safer for some teeny tiny textual edits in the documentation here and there.
+R package is now basically finished, safe for some tiny textual edits in the documentation here and there.
+- 23 September 2023: fixed a mistake in `stri_locate_ith()` when used
+  with `charclass` pattern.
+Added almost a 100 more tests.
+Still busy with checking the documentation before submitting to CRAN…

 FUTURE PLANS: